TrigonaMinima/TrigonaMinima.github.io/_posts/2016-06-09-Chatting-Up.md

 ![Daily Messages]({{ site.url }}/assets/2016-06/daily.jpeg)

-After joining the college, I talked pretty much to someone whom is a very good friend of mine now.
+After joining the college, I talked pretty much to someone who is a very good friend of mine now.
 Very knowledgeable dude with whom I had interesting conversations with.
 The messages in the year 2012 is pretty much with him.
 At the end of 2012, I picked up the pace and made some new friends.
 By 2013, I was very busy talking.
 After that, I went through something rough and I dropped quite low and then again picked up the pace.
 After that, with sudden high spikes I am pretty much consistent in talking.

 All in all, out of a whopping 90000 messages sent by me, I was most chatty in the years 2013 (24500 messages) and 2015 (26000 messages).
 I almost dropped sending messages by 30% from 2013 to 2014.
 Damn!
 I didn't realize that rough episode was this rough.
 This was a new insight.
 And, the year 2016 is going pretty good relative to the previous years.
 I am talking more this year.
 Interesting.
 Talks about college major project, internship, seniors add ups quickly.